LavlyRantissa/ApacheCloudStack_02/README.md

 3. Follow the guided wizard to complete the setup:

 ---
-_Note: Make sure to complete it step by step from Zone, Pod, to Cluster.
+> **Note**: Make sure to complete it step by step from Zone, Pod, to Cluster.
 Make sure each setup is configured correctly.
-Recommended to plan out the setup such as IPs, subnets, VLANs, before go through these steps. _
+Recommended to plan out the setup such as IPs, subnets, VLANs, before go through these steps.

 #### Zone